About LisaLatina-American Artist

 Later she continued her learning in Barcelona, Spain, where she studied sculpture and drawing.
 She has taught art and art history to students at various grade levels and was also commissioned to paint murals in various schools and public spaces both in Spain and NYC.

 Her art work has been exhibited at the Greenpoint Gallery, the Plaxall Gallery, the Oxheart art collaborative and at various venues in NYC.
 She is a member of LIC-A (Long Island City Artists).
-Currently, Lisa leads art and creativity workshops for adults and works from her home art studio in Astoria, Queens.
+Currently, Lisa is an ARTWorks fellow at JCAL:Jamaica Center for the Arts & Learningl.
+She leads art and creativity workshops for adults and works from her home art studio in Astoria, Queens.